dfhoughton/list-matcher-js/README.md

 `i` causes all phrases to be downcased.

 `u` changes the definition of word boundaries.
-Instead of matching on the margin between `\w` and `\W` or the ends of the string, unicode word boundary expression match on the margin between any word or number character of `_` and the ends of the string.
+Instead of matching on the margin between `\w` and `\W` or the ends of the string, unicode word boundary expression match on the margin between any word or number character or `_` and the ends of the string.
 In order to do this the pattern must use a lookbehind, which may not be implemented in every javascript engine.
 If you don't set the `bound` option, this is irrelevant.